matiashf/blockbuster/README.md

 based physics engine.
 Building is done with qmake.
 Documentation is generated with Doxygen.
 Testing is performed using the GoogleTest library.
-The game is event-driven and uses Qt events, signals, slots and timers to control execution flow.
+The game is event-driven and uses Qt events, signals, slots and timers to control execution flow in a single thread.

 ![Class diagram](classes.png)